jbossdemocentral/dv-fuse-integration-demo/README.md

       ./target/fuse/jboss-fuse-6.1.0.redhat-379/bin/fuse

      - start up fabric in fuse console: fabric:create --wait-for-provisioning

+     - run 'mvn clean install -DskipTests' from projects/usecase1 (for each use case)

-     - run 'mvn fabric8:deploy' from projects/usecase1
+     - run 'mvn fabric8:deploy -DskipTests' from projects/usecase1 (for each use case)

      - login to Fuse management console at:

       http://localhost:8181    (u:admin/p:admin)

       - connect to root container with login presented by console  (u:admin/p:admin)

-      - edit dvfusedemo profile to include the Teiid JDBC driver
+      - edit usecase1 (each profile) profile to include the Teiid JDBC driver
 	 or use the following command in the bin/admin shell
-         profile-edit --bundles wrap:file:///<install-dir>/teiid-8.4.1-redhat-7-jdbc.jar dvfusedemo 1.0
+         profile-edit --bundles wrap:file:///<install-dir>/teiid-8.4.1-redhat-7-jdbc.jar usecase1 1.0
          where install-dir = <dir>/dv-fuse-integration-demo/target/dv/jboss-eap-6.1/dataVirtualization/jdbc

-    - create container name c1 and add usecase1 and jboss-fuse-minimal profile
+      - create container name c1 and add usecase1 (add all use cases) and jboss-fuse-minimal profile
 	or use the following command in the bin/admin shell
 	fabric:container-create-child --profile usecase1 --profile jboss-fuse-minimal root c1

-    - open c1 container to view route under 'Diagram' tab
+    - open c1 container to view route under 'Diagram' tab (use case 1 timer) (UC2 timer) (UC4 jetty container input)

-   View the Use Case Project

-       mvn test ....

    ```